 CASUALTY EVACUATION TASKS ASSUMPTIONS PLAN, COORDINATE, AND PREPARE FOR Manual carries (one and two man).
-Delays in locating, acquiring, treating, and moving casualties Develop CASEVAC plans and SOPs. from the point of injury to established CCPs.
-Coordinate and exercise the plan with supporting (organic and area Litter carries (two and four Delays in moving casualties from support) medical assets. man). established CCPs to the extraction point.
+Delays in locating, acquiring, treating, and moving casualties Develop CASEVAC plans and SOPs.
+Litter comice (but and four from the point of injury to established CCPs.
+Coordinate and exercise the plan with supporting (organic and area Litter carries (two and four man).
+Delays in moving casualties from support) medical assets. man). established CCPs to the extraction point.
 Train and equip more combat lifesavers.
 Casualty transport via nonmedical vehicles.
-Extracting casualties from the subterranean environment may be Conduct refresher training for self- aid and buddy-aid. a lengthy process.
-Establish, equip, train, and rehearse dedicated litter teams.
-Use all available nonmedical ground vehicles and aircraft to transport casualties.
+Extracting casualties from the subterranean environment may be Conduct refresher training for selfaid and buddy-aid. a lengthy process.
+Establish, equip, train, and rehearse dedicated litter teams. , Use all available nonmedical ground vehicles and aircraft to transport casualties.
 Engineer support to train unit personnel on rigging and extraction techniques (vertical lifting) for casualties.
 Engineer support to clear entry and exit points to speed evacuation of casualties.
-Legend: CASEVAC - casualty evacuation, CCP - casualty collection point, SOP - standard operating